HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Separate The Point From The Flat

-This dark, almost burnt looking piece of meat is, in fact, a properly cooked brisket.
-Don't be surprised if your brisket turns out looking like the one shown in Picture 1.
+This dark, almost burned looking piece of meat is, in fact, a properly cooked brisket.
+Don’t be surprised if your brisket turns out looking like the one shown here.

 Slice The Flat

-Scrape the remaining fat from the flat section where it was connected to the point.
-Determine the direction of the grain of the meat, then cut across the grain into 1/4" slices.
-If the meat seems a bit tough, slice it thinner; if fall-apart tender, slice it up to 1/2" thick.
+Scrape any unattractive fat from the flat section where it was connected to the point, then turn the flat fat-side up and determine the direction of the grain of the meat.
+Cut across the grain into 1/4″ slices.
+If the meat seems a bit tough, slice it thinner; if fall-apart tender, slice it up to 1/2″ thick.

-This picture shows how the slices will look.
-If the brisket flat is much wider than your knife, cut the brisket down the center with the grain, then cut shorter slices across the grain from each half.
+The photo above shows how the slices will look.
+A 12″ slicing knife works best for a large brisket flat.
+If the brisket is a lot wider than your knife, cut the brisket down the center with the grain, then cut shorter slices across the grain from each half.

-This picture shows sliced meat from the flat on the left and chopped meat from the point on the right.
+The photo above shows slices from the flat on the left and chopped meat from the point on the right.

 Burnt Ends